Gateway Foundation— Aurora Philosophy

 WHAT FRIENDS & FAMILY SAY

-The two loved ones polled by Rehabs.com at the time of this writing both reported relapses.
-M. disapproved of the staff’s treatment of residents and felt that the co-ed program was “a bad idea.”
-“Wish they were more supportive and offered more family support and involvement,” M. wrote.
-Jonathon also reported billing problems in addition to his brother’s relapse.
+Two loved ones polled by Rehabs.com at the time of this writing both reported relapses.
+One alum disapproved of the staff’s treatment of residents and felt that the co-ed program was “a bad idea.”
+“Wish they were more supportive and offered more family support and involvement,” the loved one wrote.
+Jonathon reported billing problems and wrote: “This treatment center did nothing for my brother.
+He lost his life last year and these people are still billing him.”

-Gateway accepts most private insurance plans, including Aetna, Cigna, Multiplan, and more.
+Gateway Foundation accepts most private insurance plans, including Aetna, Cigna, and Multiplan.
 Individuals without insurance may be eligible for state funding via the Illinois Department of Human Services.

 User ReviewsReview this Center